JSTOR-Labs/plant-humanities/tamarind/README.md

 {#paragraph9}

 ### Tamarind’s Medicinal and Culinary Uses
 Virtually every part of the tamarind tree—seeds, fruity pulp, bark, root, and leaves—is edible in some form.
-Its fruit contains the rather unusual tantric acid that makes it simultaneously the “most acidic and sweetest fruit.”[^ref12] The acid’s sweet-sour flavoring has a cooling effect in hot weather which makes it a valuable ingredient in a wide variety of dishes and beverages and inextricably links the fruit to warm climates.
+Its fruit contains the rather unusual tantric acid that makes it simultaneously the “most acidic and sweetest fruit.”[^ref12] The acid’s sweet-sour flavoring has a cooling effect in hot weather, which makes it a valuable ingredient in a wide variety of dishes and beverages and inextricably links the fruit to warm climates.
 Moreover, as French botanist Joseph de Tournefort (1656–1708) conjectured, the fruit’s acidity lends itself to uncountable medicinal uses, such as a [“purging medicine,”](https://luna.folger.edu/luna/servlet/detail/FOLGER~3~3~18513~281201:Receipt-book-of-Catherine-Bacon--ma) a [laxative,](https://archive.org/details/b2130659x_0002/page/172/mode/2up?q=tamarind*) an [aid in facial paralysis,](https://archive.org/details/englishtranslati00susruoft/page/n4/mode/1up?q=tamarind*) and a [flavoring to make more bitter or unpleasant medicines taste sweeter.](https://archive.org/details/b2130659x_0002/page/172/mode/2up?q=tamarind*)
 <param ve-image region="-51,1682,4044,3528" manifest="https://iiif.juncture-digital.org/manifest/559795c749e956c25a618f8ea72282d56d3ab4c1893f837e35145e369e586943">
 <param ve-entity eid="Q312959" title="Joseph de Tournefort">
 {#paragraph10}